Caleb-o/c3-cookbook/src/concepts/using_c.md

 > Currently there is a [bug](https://github.com/c3lang/c3c/issues/1503) that requires you use `--obj-out <dir>`.

-If you're using using a project:
+If you're using a project:
 ```sh
 $ c3c run
 # OR: